Wellesley College Library Collection Development Policy

 In building its collections, the Library seeks to achieve a rich mix of print and online resources, drawing on the strengths of each format to meet the needs of Wellesley scholars.
 As scholarship and publishing change, we adapt our strategies to ensure that we are providing resources in the forms and formats that are the most accessible and useful to our users.
 For some disciplines, print continues largely to define the record of scholarship, while other disciplines rely on digital resources.
 We strive to build collections that reflect this range of needs, seeking to provide both a core set of reliable resources and a selection of more specialized ones that expose our students to the most important titles in the disciplines that they study.
 To meet advanced student, faculty, and staff research needs, the Library fosters and participates in a number of mutually advantageous cooperative relationships with other libraries.
 Through arrangements with our partner libraries, we maintain subject collections of depth, provide onsite access to additional collections, and supply research material through interlibrary loan (ILL) as well as through journal article and book chapter delivery services.

 To ensure that the collections grow in a thoughtful and purposeful way, the current generation of collection specialists has developed this set of principles and practices to guide decision making.
 These principles form our Wellesley College Library Collection Development Policy.
 These principles undergo continual assessment and adjustment to ensure that the collections respond to changes in the curriculum and in the forms and formats of scholarly information supporting the needs of the community.
+The Wellesley College Library strives to reflect the College’s commitment to Diversity, Equity, and Inclusion by intentionally building and maintaining collections that support and represent the rich diversity of the curriculum and the College community.
+The Library recognizes that gaps exist in its collections, and affirms its goals to increase representation of diverse identities and viewpoints and to provide equitable, inclusive access to its materials, regardless of format or type.

 - We acquire materials based on demonstrated need, anticipated use, and available funding.